 When I think of decadent breakfast food, homemade buttermilk pancakes always come to mind.
-My Buttermilk Pancake Recipe for Two makes the best fluffy buttermilk pancakes ever!
+My Buttermilk Pancakes Small Batch Recipe for Two makes the best fluffy buttermilk pancakes ever!
 I like to add fresh fruit, but you can add your own favorite topping.
 If you need more pancakes, you can double or triple this recipe with one click on the recipe card!

 This recipe was inspired by my Blackberry Syrup for Pancakes on this site.
 I needed the best pancake recipe to do justice to this delicious fresh berry syrup.

 Nothing special, just ingredients you probably have on hand.
 If you do not have fresh buttermilk, no worries.
 See the recipe notes below for buttermilk substitutions.

 Buttermilk - Buttermilk is the key ingredient for making tender, flaky pancakes, biscuits, and cake.
 That being said, most households will not have a carton of buttermilk in the fridge.
 No one wants to make a store run for a carton of buttermilk when you only need a half cup.
 I have solved the problem by always keeping a shelf-stable can of buttermilk powder in my pantry.
 Just google the words "buttermilk powder" and you will find out where to buy it.
 This is the brand I use, but there are alternatives.
 Just mix with water!
 Some bakers recommend whisking the powder into the dry ingredients and the water into the wet ingredients.
 Caveat: I have not tried this method.